metalmatze/matthiasloibl.com/content/posts/talk-shipping-metrics-from-the-edge.md

 +++
 In November 2019 KubeCon North America took place in San Diego's Convention Center.
-I attended the conference and gave this talk on Wednesday noon.
+I attended the conference and gave this talk on Wednesday.

 <!--more-->